 In Heihachi's non-canonical Tekken 5 ending, Jinpachi, Kazuya and Jin all tied to a rocket while a countdown is in effect.
 They all struggle to get free, but fail to do so, and are subsequently launched into space.
 Heihachi, watching the scene from a distance through binoculars, laughs.

 After being assaulted by the Jacks after The King of Iron Fist Tournament 4, Heihachi wakes up only to find out that The King of Iron Fist Tournament 5 has already passed.
-However, its not long before the next King of Iron Fist Tournament is announced, and Heihachi discovers that Jin is the new head of the Mishima Zaibatsu.
+However, it is not long before the next King of Iron Fist Tournament is announced, and Heihachi discovers that Jin is the new head of the Mishima Zaibatsu.
 He is infuriated and once again vows to get everything back.

 In his Tekken 6 ending, Heihachi is seen in outer space ready to dispatch Jin and Kazuya.
 However, he is kicked by Kazuya, and the three all begin to float uncontrollably toward Earth's atmosphere and burn upon reentry.
 Ganryu, down on Earth, mistakes them for shooting stars and wishes for Julia Chang upon seeing them.